Tzvet05/INDULC/README.md

 When the "macro warnings" option is disabled, the syntax warnings for macros whose identifiers are identical to a flag mnemonic, to a register mnemonic, to a number, to the label definition keyword or to the macro definition keyword are muted.

+#### ISA only

+`-j|--isa-only=[no]|yes`

+When the "ISA only" option is enabled, INDULC only checks the ISA's syntax, and doesn't check the INDUL code's syntax nor outputs a machine code file.

 #### Syntax only

 `-s|--syntax-only=[no]|yes`

-When the "syntax only" option is enabled, INDULC runs the preprocessing, the symbol table resolution and the syntax checking but not the assembling.
+When the "syntax only" option is enabled, INDULC only checks the INDUL code's syntax, and doesn't output a machine code file.

 #### Output file